bkiat0716/POPCAT-Auto-Clicker/README.md

 2) Open console (Ctrl + Shift + J)
 3) Insert commands & run

-Note: If you'll send 800 or more clicks 10 times in a row, you'll get banned for 12 hours ("ban" cookie is set).

 ```
 console.log("%c Bot started.
 Please clear your cookies if you've been barked as a bot (red eyes popcat). ", "background: #050; color: #0f0");